Family history of colorectal cancer, earlier screening, genetic risks

-The majority of colon cancer patients do not have a family history or genetic connection to the disease.
+The majority of colorectal cancer patients do not have a family history or genetic connection to the disease.
 This is when the cancer occurs by chance, and is often called “sporadic cancer.”

 However, in some families, we see more cancer than we would expect.
-About 1 in 4 patients have a family history of colon cancer that could suggest a genetic and/or hereditary factor.
-A family history of colon cancer, that is, an immediate family member (parent, brother, sister) or multiple family members with colon cancer or polyps, puts you at an increased risk for the disease.
+About 1 in 4 patients have a family history of colorectal cancer that could suggest a genetic and/or hereditary factor.
+A family history of colorectal cancer, that is, an immediate family member (parent, brother, sister) or multiple family members with colorectal cancer or polyps, puts you at an increased risk for the disease.

 If you have a family history, you may need to be screened at age 40, or 10 years before the youngest case in your immediate family, whichever is earlier.